 Amateur Status- Applicants for Reinstatement: FAQs

-Q. What exactly is an applicant for reinstatement?
+Q. What exactly is an applicant for reinstatement to amateur status?

 Q. How can I be involved with the game during my waiting period?